ikabanen/movement_recognition_and_record/README.md

-# movement recognition and recording with Python ❤️
+# movement recognition and recording with Python :ghost:
 Recording of movement detected by computer web camera

 Written in Python 3.7